 - Fellowships: Supports work with community-focused organizations: nonprofits, government offices, aid agencies, schools, for-profit social enterprises, student-initiated service enterprises, and others.
 PKG fellows can collaborate with a partner in the community, pilot a social enterprise, or explore a public service career.

-IDEAS is an annual innovation and social entrepreneurship program that enables students to apply their MIT education in real-world situations to tackle quality of life issues for people around the world.
+- IDEAS Global Challenge: An annual innovation and social entrepreneurship program that enables students to apply their MIT education in real-world situations to tackle quality of life issues for people around the world.

 - Federal Work Study: Students who qualify for federal work-study are able to build their work experience while assisting nonprofit organizations with finding creative solutions to the problems they face.